Internapoli FC

-Internapoli Football Club was an Italian association football club based in the Vomero area of Naples, Campania.
+Internapoli Football Club are an Italian association football club based in the Vomero area of Naples, Campania.

 Founded in 1909 as S.C.
 Vomero, the club has been re-launched several times, first in 1935, under the auspices of Cral Cirio, and later, in 1964, under Internapoli dominion.

 The club have always played in the lower levels of Italian football.
 Their highest performance in the league was two 3rd-place finishes in Serie C during the late 1960s.
 Internapoli have had more notable success in the cup, winning the Coppa Italia Dilettanti, the amateur variation of the Coppa Italia in 1980.

 In the 2009–10 and 2010–11 seasons, Internapoli played in Eccellenza Campania.
 In the 2011–12 season, it played in the Serie D as Internapoli Città di Marano.

+In 2022 Internapoli were relaunched again.

 History

 The club's roots can be traced to CRAL Cirio who were founded in 1935.
 They played in the San Giovanni a Teduccio neighborhood of Naples.
 They were named after the Turin industrialist Francesco Cirio who founded the first tomato canning company (still operating under the same name today in San Giovanni a Teduccio.), After playing for a time in regional leagues in Campania, in 1951–52 they were entered into a league equivalent to Serie D, where they finished in the top half of the table.

 During the 1953–54 season, Cirio narrowly missed being promoted to Serie C after coming in second to Foggia in their category by just two points.
 They bounced back, ending the next season first in their group, but they lost the playoff game 1–0 to a club from Molfetta.
 In the next two seasons, they ended in second place in their group, losing to Reggina and Marsala respectively.

 In the 1957–58 season, the club was promoted to Serie C, having ended the season ahead of clubs such as Lecce, Casertana and Avellino.
 In Serie C, they achieved a respectable 9th-place finish in their group.
 However, the following season, after ending with the same number of points as Crotone, they lost a play-out match 1–0 and were relegated to Serie D again.
 By the end of their time as "Cirio," they had lost form in Serie D and had been unable to achieve better results.